-However, things are changing fast; fashions change, there is now a movement of more and more people opting for natural, herbal skin care routines.
-We still haven’t overcome the laziness aspect – or found more time – because sti;; not that many adherents want to make the items themselves at home, and so, the commercial market for herbal skin care products continues to rise.
+However, things are changing fast; fashions change, there is now a movement of more and more people opting for natural skin care routines.
+We still haven’t overcome the laziness aspect – or found more time – because still not that many adherents want to make the items themselves at home, and so, the commercial market for natural skin care products continues to rise.

-So what are these herbs or herbal skin care remedies?
+So what are these herb skin care remedies?
 We only have time to discuss a few, but some are:

-Tea plays an important part in herbal skin care.
+Tea plays an important part in natural skin care.
 Tea extracts are used for the treatment of skin that has been damaged by UV radiation.

 Homeopathic treatments also come under the umbrella of herbal skin care remedies.

-Herbal skin care is good not only for the routine nourishing of your skin, but also for the treatment of skin disorders like eczema and psorasis.
-Most herbal skin care products don’t have any side effects, which is a very important reason for preferring them over synthetic products, especially for those prone to allergies.
-Herbal skin care products can be easily made at home, which can make a great hobby.
+Herbal skin treatments are good not only for the routine nourishing of your skin, but also for the treatment of skin disorders like eczema and psoriasis.
+Most herbal skin products don’t have any side effects, which is a very important reason for preferring them over synthetic products, especially for those prone to allergies.
+Skin care products can be easily made at home, which can make a great hobby.